- Life & Money

 Advantages of being a W-2 employee

-Compared to contractors, employees usually have relatively little control over their own work — but they do generally have stability and benefits, with one of the most important ones being health care.
-W-2 employees also don't have to pay certain taxes that independent contractors are responsible for, such as the employer's Social Security and Medicare tax contribution.
+Compared to contractors, employees usually have relatively little control over their own work—but they do generally have stability and benefits that are typically only offered to employees like health insurance, paid parental leave, retirement savings plans and employee stock options.
+W-2 employees also don’t have to pay certain taxes that independent contractors are responsible for, such as the employer’s Social Security and Medicare tax contribution.

-Contractors, however, are totally on their own when it comes to benefits, but there’s one plus for this group come tax time: If you supply your own tools and materials, you’re able to deduct those expenses.
-That laptop and cushy office chair you just bought?
-Both deductible.
+Contractors, however, are totally on their own when it comes to benefits, but there’s one plus for this group come tax-time: If you supply your own tools and materials, you’re able to deduct those expenses.

 W-2 employee misclassified as a 1099 independent contractor

 If you feel like your own job falls under the definition of a W-2 employee but you’re classified as a 1099 contractor, it’s important to speak up.
-For instance, if you feel like your client is exerting too much control over your workflow for you to be properly considered a contractor, they could be at risk for penalties and fines, and you may not be getting the benefits you should.
+For instance, if you feel like your client is exerting too much control over your workflow for you to properly be considered a contractor, they could be at risk for penalties and fines, and you may not be getting the benefits you should.
 The company will generally have two options: Either they’ll have to release control, increasing your freedom over your work and schedule, or they’ll have to reclassify you as an employee and start providing you with the benefits, tools and infrastructure due to employees.
+If you’re unable to work it out with your employer, you also can report your employer to your state department of workforce development for support.